 Legally, a child does not have to start school until the start of the term following their fifth birthday.
-Children born between 1 April 2021 and 31 August 2021 are categorised as "summer born" and if parents/carers do not believe that their summer born child is ready to join Reception in September 2025, they should contact the LA and the School to discuss this with the Headteacher for guidance, before making an application.
+Children born between 1 April 2022 and 31 August 2022 are categorised as "summer born" and if parents/carers do not believe that their summer born child is ready to join Reception in September 2026, they should contact the LA and the School to discuss this with the Headteacher for guidance, before making an application.

-Parents of a summer-born child may choose not to send that child to school until the September following their fifth birthday and may request to have them admitted out of their normal age group to Reception rather than Year 1.
-Where a parent makes such a request, as a consequence of that decision, the child will be admitted to Reception the following year (i.e. for entry in September 2025).
-If such an application is made, the parent will need to make a fresh application for the Normal Admission Round for that following year and the Admission Authority will process that application as part of the Normal Admissions Round.
+Parents of a summer-born child may choose not to send that child to school until the September following their fifth birthday.
+In that case, parents must normally make an in-year application for a place in Year 1.
+However parents may instead request to have them admitted out of their normal age group to Reception rather than Year 1.
+Parents are advised to make their request for admission out of year group at the same time as making an on-time application for a Reception place at the school.
+If this recommended process is followed then the Governing Body will respond to the request before any offer of a place is made.
+Where a parent makes such a request, and the request is accepted, the parent will need to make a fresh application for the Normal Admission Round for that following year and the Governing Body will process that application as part of the Normal Admissions Round.
 Therefore, summer-born applications that are delayed for a year will be processed in exactly the same way as all other Reception applications received at that time; there is no guarantee that a place will be offered.
+If a request is refused then parents must decide whether or not to accept any offer of a place in the child's normal age group, or to refuse it and make an in-year request for a place in Year 1.

 If parents wish to delay their application for a Reception place they are advised to discuss their child's needs and development with their current early years or nursery provider.
-If parents wish their child to remain in their existing nursery school or class for a further year (rather than moving into a Reception year group) they must let their current school know before the end of the 2025 Spring Term (i.e. before the Easter break).
+If parents wish their child to remain in their existing nursery school or class for a further year (rather than moving into a Reception year group) they must let their current school know before the end of the 2026 Spring Term (i.e. before the Easter break).